edgartanaka/udacity-data-engineering/capstone/README.md

 I have built a data pipeline that collects movie data from disparate datasets and creates a Movie Analytics dataset for adhoc insights.

+## Important message for Udacity reviewers
+Point 1: This project was built on top of Google Cloud Platform instead of AWS.
+Redshift had some serious performance issues while I was loading JSON files.
+Bigquery serves the same purpose as Redshift would.

+Point 2: the code to be reviewed is in `src/airflow`.
+You can ignore `src/gcp` and `src/aws`.

 ## Step 1: Scope the Project and Gather Data
 IMDB seems to be already established as a source of truth database for movies metadata.
 Even so, this catalog has been enriched with data such as tagging, genre, rating, awards, revenue and production companies.